d893a/localscore-insights/README.md

 The situation is reversed for token generation.
 The CPU-only method produces output at a rate of 5-6 tokens/s -- around 1.6 faster than the GPU+CPU method.

 The slow token generation of the GPU+CPU method may be attributed to the extra time needed to move the model weights from the system RAM into the VRAM again and again for each generated token.
-For prompt processing, the required time is determined by the size of the input prompt and dominated by the computational demand rather than the memory bandwidth.
+For prompt processing, the required time is determined by the size of the input prompt and dominated by the available computational power rather than the memory bandwidth.

 In conclusion, a GPU with even a small amount of VRAM can contribute positively to the overall system performance.